memodack/memodack/README.md

 ## Practice

-To activate **Blitz** mode, click the lightning icon in the left ribbon menu.
+To activate **Practice** mode, click the lightning icon in the left ribbon menu.

 You can also select at least **4** words and then press the lightning icon to work exclusively with those words.